guywarner/litle-cakePHP-integration/README.md

 To Set Up Locally
 -----------------
-1. Download repository from git
+- Download repository from git

 > git clone git://github.com/LitleCo/litle-cakePHP-integration.git

-2. Run PHP SDK setup
+- Run Litle PHP SDK setup in console

-> PHP app/lib/litle/Setup.php
+> php app/lib/litle/Setup.php

-3. Create a symbolic link to the folder or drop it into the /var/www/html directory
+- Create a symbolic link to the folder or drop it into the /var/www/html directory

 > ln -s ~git/litle-cakePHP-integration /var/www/html/LitleCakePHP

-4. Import the table into mysql, adjust the app/config/database file to match your database settings
+- Import the table into mysql, adjust the app/config/database file to match your database settings

 > mysql -u user cake<~/git/litle-cakePHP-integration/app/Config/Schema/litleDemoTable.sql

-5. navigate to litle-cakePHP-integration/index.php inside a browser to view demo web application
+- Navigate to litle-cakePHP-integration/index.php inside a browser to view demo web application

 Please contact Lilte & Co. with any further questions.
 You can reach us at SDKSupport@litle.com